Mary Anderson (inventor): Invention (windshield wipers)

 By 1913, the automobile manufacturing business had grown exponentially and windshield wipers were standard equipment.
 In 1922, Cadillac became the first car manufacturer to adopt them as standard equipment.
-However, Anderson never profited from her invention or was given an recognition.
+However, Anderson never profited from her invention or was given a recognition.
 Giving up on partnering with companies to manufacture her invention, the patent expiring in 1920.
 According to the National Inventors Hall of Fame, her invention was simply ahead of its time, and other companies and entrepreneurs were able to profit off her original ideas.

-Sara-Scott Wingo, rector of Emmanuel Episcopal Church in Richmond, Va., and Anderson’s great-great niece suspect Anderson’s invention never went anywhere because Anderson was an independent woman.
+Sara-Scott Wingo, rector of Emmanuel Episcopal Church in Richmond, Va., and Anderson’s great-great niece, suspects Anderson’s invention never went anywhere because Anderson was an independent woman.
 Wingo said in an interview with NPR News, “She didn't have a father.
 She didn't have a husband.
 And the world was kind of run by men back then.”

 In 1917, Charlotte Bridgewood patented the “electric storm windshield cleaner,” the first automatic wiper system that used rollers instead of blades.
 Like Anderson, Bridgewood never made any money from her invention.
+Anderson started by prototyping her innovation.
+There were already many similar designs but hers was the first to actually work.
+Anderson designed a hand-operated mechanical arm made of metal and rubber.
+The driver could pull a lever to sweep the blade across the glass, clearing precipitation without stopping the vehicle.
+Anderson filed for a U.S. patent for her “WINDOW CLEANING DEVICE,” which was granted on November 10, 1903.
+Her patent described a spring, replaceable wiper blade, and counterweight mechanism to ensure smooth movement.
+However, she was not successful in selling the device.
+She filed her patent before Henry Ford even started to manufacture cars.
+A manufacturing firm in Canada rejected her device because they did not see commercial value.
+So, her patent expired in 17 years in 1920.
+In 1922, Cadillac made it standard for all their vehicles.